 Backup and Delete messages

-Deleting messages that are in dead-letter queue for a long time, or messages that are not required anymore is a real-time business need.
+Deleting messages that are in a dead-letter queue for a long time, or messages that are not required anymore is a real-time business need.

 Using Serverless360, messages from both active-end and dead-letter can be deleted simply by choosing the Delete option.